Child marriage in Afghanistan: Education

-Currently, the literacy rate for Afghan adolescent girls is about 21%.
+In 2004, the literacy rate for Afghan adolescent girls was about 21%.
 Once married, a child's education often comes to an end.
 Usually, this happens because the child undertakes domestic responsibilities, as well as childcare.
 However, even if the child manages to get permission to attend school, the school administrators will often deny her a place in school, which is due to a belief that having married girls in a school is detrimental to the morals of unmarried girls.
 Depriving girls of an education inhibits their ability to obtain sustainable economic opportunities, which limits independence and further subjects them to poverty.
 A lack of education also forces girls to continue living in abusive situations, as they are unaware of other options.